-Furthermore, Marriott Gold Elite Status can be obtained by spending $35,000 per year on the card.
+However, Marriott Gold Elite Status can be obtained by spending $35,000 per year on the Boundless Card.
 This level can also be obtained automatically with the Marriott Bonvoy Brilliant Card or any variant of the American Expresss Platinum Card.

 No Foreign Exchange Fees

 You will save 3% on all purchases made outside the United States with the Boundless Card.